MathClubISIB/mathclubisib.github.io/content/resources/archived_articles/index.md

 ## Points at Which Continuous Functions Have the Same Height

-The following article, by Parth Prashant Karnawat (B.Math student) solves an interesting problem which was posed by Prof. B. V. Rajarama Bhat in one of his classes.
+The following article, by Parth Prashant Karnawat (B. Math student) solves an interesting problem which was posed by Prof. B. V. Rajarama Bhat in one of his classes.

 - **Title:** Points at Which Continuous Functions Have the Same Height
 - **Authors:** Parth Prashant Karnawat